marschall/kotlin-ejb-sample/README.md

  - How to optimize EAR deployments (for JBoss 7)
  - How to use JBoss 7 EJB remoting (with Kotlin)
  - How to use JBoss 7 EJB security (with Kotlin)
+ - How to do all of the above using Maven